tianjinji2024/AICareerAssistant/README.md

 4.  **API Key:**
     *   Create a file named `.env` in the `aicareerchatbot` directory.
-    *   Add your Google Generative AI API key to it:
+    *   Add your Generative AI model API key to it:
         ```.env
         GOOGLE_API_KEY="YOUR_GOOGLE_API_KEY_HERE"
         ```